FrankVissers/Fv-plugins/open-discord/standalone/Fv-server-stats/Readme.md

 1. Add `fv-welcomer` to your bot project in the "plugins" folder.
 2. Customize the stats and channel names in `fv-server-stats.config.json`.
 3. Still have questions or errors?
-You can report them to [our site](fv.dev.qreen.tech)
+You can report them at [our discord](fv.dev.qreen.tech)